 Note: You can let these noodles air-dry until completely dry and store in an air-tight container at room temperature for up to a month.
-(They keep much better this way than in the refrigerator!)
+It's strange but true that they keep much better this way than in the refrigerator!

 Prep Time: 40 minutes

 - 1 cup flour plus more for rolling out

 - 2 large eggs

 - Combine the flour and salt in a large shallow bowl.
 Make a well in the center and crack the eggs into it.